Smoked Brisket Flat (The Ultimate Guide)

 Use a sharp knife to carefully remove any excess fat or silver skin from the surface of the meat.

-Well, an instant-read thermometer is your best friend here.
+An instant-read thermometer is your best friend when smoking a brisket flat.
 Aim for a temperature of 250-275 degrees Fahrenheit in your heat source (your grill or smoker).

 Keep a close eye on the meat’s internal temperature as it cooks to ensure it’s progressing nicely.